-205 for 36+ mph over
+- $205 for 36+ mph over

 There are no speed limits to define reckless driving.
 The above speeding violations do not define reckless driving.
-Therefore, reckless driving is subjective to the officer issuing the ticket and the conditions and the circumstances of the event.
+Therefore, reckless driving is subjective to the officer issuing the ticket and the conditions and circumstances of the event.
 The formal definition of reckless driving is “careless and wanton.”

-This offense carries the penalties for a first offense of 90 days in jail and/or fines from $100-$500.
+This offense carries the penalties for first offense of 90 days in jail and/or fines from $100-$500.

 The Point System

-Speeding violations can also add points to a driving record, and the number of points depend upon the circumstances.
+Speeding violations can also add points to a driving record, and the number of points depends upon the circumstances.
 The accumulation of 10+ points within 5 years will lead to a suspended driver’s license.
-The number of points assessed to a specific driving offense are set by Oklahoma’s Department of Public Safety’s Mandatory Point System.
+The number of points assessed for a specific driving offense is set by Oklahoma’s Department of Public Safety’s Mandatory Point System.
 Contact Aaron Bruner Law Firm for effective legal consultation.